 The kidneys are fist-sized organs shaped like kidney beans.
 Their main job is to

-out extra water and waste (things the body doesn't need).
-These leave the body as
+take out extra water and waste (things the body doesn't need).
+These leave the body

 If the kidneys don't work as they should, waste quickly builds up in the body and

 makes a person sick.
 When the kidneys stop removing enough waste and extra water from

 the blood, the person has kidney failure.
 Then, the person needs

 dialysis to clean the blood because the kidneys can't.

 Does Dialysis Cure Kidney Failure?

 Dialysis does the work of the kidneys to clean the blood, but it doesn't fix